CSGO: Constrained-Softassign Gradient Optimization For Large Graph Matching: Experiment

+This set of experiments evaluates CSGO and other matching algorithms by two sets of plain graphs: the yeast's protein-protein interaction (PPI) networks contain 1,004 proteins and 4,920 high-confidence interactions\footnotemark[4]; the social network comprising 'circles' (or 'friends lists') from Facebook \cite{snapnets} contains 4039 users (nodes) and 88234 relations (edges).
+Following the experimental protocol of \cite{xu2019scalable}, we compare different methods on matching networks with $5\%$, $15\%$ and $25\%$ noisy versions.
+Table \ref{tab:PPI} and Table \ref{tab:facebook} list the performance of various methods.
+In both tasks, CSGO outperforms other algorithms, showing approximately a 20\% improvement in accuracy, and ranks among the fastest in terms of speed.

-\subsubsection{The effect of adaptive step size parameter}
+\subsection{The effect of adaptive step size parameter}

-This set of experiments aims to investigate the impact of employing the adaptive step size parameter in four algorithms with different constraining operators.
-Random weighted graphs are generated in the following way: (1) randomly generating of $n$ pairs of numbers representing the coordinates of nodes; (2) connecting nodes by the Delaunay triangulation method; (3) using Euclidean distances between nodes as the weight for corresponding edges.
-Its noisy version contains $q\%$ nodes' deletion, and $ q \in \{1, 2, 3, 4, 5\}$.
-Each set of experiments is repeated a hundred times to control the randomness.
-The matching results are shown in Figure. \ref{Fig.adaptive} and Table. \ref{tab:improvements}.
+This set of experiments investigates the impact of employing the adaptive step size parameter across four algorithms that employ different constraining operators.
+Random graphs are generated as follows: (1) generating $n$ pairs of numbers representing the coordinates of nodes; (2) connecting these nodes by the Delaunay triangulation method; (3) assigning Euclidean distances between nodes as weights for the corresponding edges.
+Its noisy version contains $q\%$ nodes' deletion, where $ q \in \{1, 2, 3, 4, 5\}$.
+Each experiment is repeated one hundred times to account for randomness.
+The matching results are shown in Figure \ref{Fig.adaptive} and Table \ref{tab:improvements}.

-The figure and table show that the adaptive step size parameter strategy enhances the performance of constrained gradient algorithms, except that SM becomes slower may due to its different relaxation mentioned in Section 3.1.
-Among algorithms with doubly stochastic constraints, the proposed SCG consistently performs better.
+Figure \ref{Fig.adaptive} and Table \ref{tab:improvements} show that the adaptive step size parameter strategy enhances the accuracy of constrained gradient algorithms.
+Besides, this strategy reduces all algorithms' iterations.
+Most of the algorithms' efficiency benefits from this, except SM whose constraining operator is cheap to compute.
+Among algorithms with doubly stochastic constraints, the proposed CSGO consistently performs better.